 Both parents hold PRC passports.
 Children holding PRC passports may apply if ROC Ministry of Education criteria are met.

-Category 6 has been added in response to the 2014 mandate from the ROC ministry of Education.
+Category 5 was added in response to the 2014 mandate from the ROC ministry of Education.
 Children holding PRC passports may apply if ROC Ministry of Education criteria are met.